 Hospitality terms for other official guests of the Festival will be indicated in their personal invitations.

-General management of the 39th MIFF will cover round-trip tickets and hotel accommodation for each Grand Jury member and an accompanying person.
+General management of the 41st MIFF will cover round-trip tickets and hotel accommodation for each member of the International Jury of the Main Competition and an accompanying person.

-General management of the 39th MIFF will cover round-trip tickets and hotel accommodation for each member of Jury of the Documentary Competition.
+General management of the 41st MIFF will cover round-trip tickets and hotel accommodation for each member of the International Jury of the Documentary Competition.

 Persons connected with the production or commercial distribution of a film in competition are not allowed to serve for the corresponding Jury.

 Participation of a producer in each Jury is obligatory.

 The International Jury of the Main Competition will award the following prizes - Statuettes of St George:

 - Main prize for the Best Film (goes to the producer);